Chiropractic Care: Osteoporosis and Nutrition

 - All men diagnosed with osteoporosis should be evaluated for secondary causes of bone loss.

 - Pharmacotherapy is recommended for men with osteoporosis and for high-risk men with low bone mass (osteopenia).

 - Bisphosphonates are the first-line agents for treating osteoporosis in men.

 - Testosterone therapy, adequate intake of calcium and vitamin D should be encouraged in all men to maintain bone mass.

 - Men should be educated regarding lifestyle measures, which include weight-bearing exercise, limiting alcohol consumption, and smoking cessation as well as fall prevention strategies.
 (3)

 - Women are more prone to osteoporosis-related fractures, but the mortality rate associated with fractures is higher in men.
 (5)

 - 20% of women and 34% of men with hip fractures die in less than a year.
 (4)

 - Calcium intake slows bone loss by 43%.
 (11)

 Don't dismiss osteoporosis so easily!
-Chiropractic Care welcomes you to invite your family and friends to weigh their risk for osteoporosis.
-Then consult with your Chicago chiropractor about possible advice on plans to address osteoporosis prevention care or, osteoporosis-related fracture care.
+Chiropractic Care encourages you to invite your family and friends to weigh their risk for osteoporosis.
+Then consult with your West Palm Beach chiropractor about possible advice on plans to address osteoporosis prevention care or, osteoporosis-related fracture care.
 Chiropractic Care focuses on nutrition and gentle chiropractic treatment to help with osteoporosis.